nhubbard/konf/README.md

             .from.systemProperties()
     ```

-3. Define values in your source.
-You can define in any of these sources:
+3. Define your configuration values in your source.
+For example:
     - in `server.yml`:
         ```yaml
         server: